-FUND INFORMATION
+1. FUND INFORMATION

-Next Edge Bio-Tech Plus Fund (the "Fund") is a mutual fund established as a trust under the laws of the Province of Ontario by a declaration of trust dated December 1, 2014 made by Next Edge Capital Corp., as trustee.
-The Fund is divided into units of participation ("Units") representing an interest in the Fund held by unitholders.
-The Fund has four classes of Units: Class A Units, Class A1 Units, Class F Units and Class F1 Units.
+Next Edge Bio-Tech Plus Fund (the "Fund") is a mutual fund established as a trust under the laws of the Province of Ontario and governed by a declaration of trust dated December 1, 2014.
+The Fund is divided into units of participation ("units") representing an interest in the Fund held by unitholders.
+The Fund has four classes of units: Class A units, Class A1 units, Class F units and Class F1 units.
+The Fund may have an unlimited number of classes of units and may issue an unlimited number of units of each class.
+All classes of units of the Fund are redeemable at the unitholders' option.
+Each class of units is intended for different types of investors.
+All of the classes of units have the same investment strategy and restrictions but differ with respect to one or more of their features, such as management fees, expenses, redemption fees, commissions or distributions.
+The net asset value per unit (the "Net Asset Value per unit" or "NAV per unit") of each class is not the same as a result of the different fees, expenses and distributions allocable to each class of units.

-This Fund seeks short and long-term capital appreciation through the ownership of small and mid-capitalization biotechnology and healthcare companies based in Canada and the United States.
+This Fund seeks short- and long-term capital appreciation through the ownership of small and mid-capitalization biotechnology and healthcare companies based in Canada and the United States.
 The Fund started investing according to its investment objective on February 17, 2015.